Irenaeus of Lyon

 - What did Irenaeus of Lyon actually believe about Christ — and why?

-- Irenaeus believed that Christ was both fully divine and fully human, emphasizing the incarnation as essential for salvation.
-He argued that through Christ's incarnation, death, and resurrection, humanity was reconciled with God.
-This belief countered Gnostic views that denied the goodness of the material world and the true humanity of Christ.
+- Irenaeus believed that Christ was both fully divine and fully human, serving as the ultimate revelation of God and the means of human salvation.
+He emphasized the incarnation as essential for the redemption of humanity, countering Gnostic claims that denied the goodness of the material world.
+Irenaeus argued that through Christ's life, death, and resurrection, humanity was reconciled with God.

 - What heresy was Irenaeus of Lyon defending against, and what was at stake?

 - Irenaeus was defending against Gnosticism, particularly the teachings of Valentinus and Marcion.
-At stake was the integrity of Christian doctrine, including the unity of the Old and New Testaments, the goodness of creation, and the true nature of Christ's incarnation.
+At stake was the integrity of Christian doctrine, including the nature of God, the role of Christ, and the authority of the Scriptures.
+Gnosticism threatened to fragment the early Church with its dualistic worldview and rejection of the Old Testament.

 - What was Irenaeus of Lyon's decisive argument for the orthodox position?

-- Irenaeus's decisive argument was the 'rule of faith,' which emphasized the apostolic tradition and the continuity of the Christian message from the apostles to the present.
-He argued that the true teaching of Christianity was preserved in the Church's tradition, which was public and accessible, unlike the secretive teachings of the Gnostics.
+- Irenaeus's decisive argument was the 'rule of faith,' which emphasized the continuity and unity of the Christian message as handed down from the apostles.
+He argued that the apostolic tradition, preserved in the Church, was the true interpretation of Scripture, countering Gnostic claims with the authority of the apostolic succession.

 - How many times was Irenaeus of Lyon exiled or condemned — and by whom?

-- There is no historical record of Irenaeus being exiled or condemned.
-His work was largely accepted by the early Church, and he was respected for his theological contributions.
+- There is no historical evidence that Irenaeus was ever exiled or condemned.
+His work was largely accepted by the early Church, and he played a significant role in shaping orthodox Christian theology.

 - Who were Irenaeus of Lyon's main opponents, and how did they fight back?